 Verification Service (STI-VS) – The SIP application server that performs the function of the verification service defined in [RFC 8224].
 It has a Hypertext Transfer Protocol Secure (HTTPS) interface to the Secure Telephone Identity Certificate Repository that is referenced in the Identity header field to retrieve the provider public key certificate.

-Call Validation Treatment (CVT) – This is a logical function that could be an application server function or a third party application for applying anti-spoofing mitigation techniques once the signature is positively or negatively verified.
-The CVT can also provide information in its response that indicates how the results of the verification should be displayed to the called user.
+Call Validation Treatment (CVT) – This is a logical function that could be an application server function or a third party application for applying call analytics once the signature is positively or negatively verified.

 SKS – The Secure Key Store is a logical highly secure element that stores secret private key(s) for the authentication service (STI-AS) to access.